ANALYSIS OF TARAXEROL AND TARAXASTEROL IN HAIRY ROOT CULTURES OF TARAXACUM OFFICINALE WEBERHTML Full Text

 Hence, hairy root culture will prove to be a valuable strategy to increase the yield of these secondary metabolites on a commercial as well as industrial scale.
 Further, by using advanced plant tissue culture techniques to the hairy root culture, such as precursors and elicitors (biotic and abiotic) addition, will definitely boost the yield of these contents to a considerable level.

-ACKNOWLEDGEMENT: One of the authors Kiran Sharma is thankful to CSIR, New Delhi, for granting Senior Research Fellowship.
+ACKNOWLEDGEMENT: Kiran Sharma is thankful to CSIR, New Delhi, for granting Senior Research Fellowship.

 CONFLICT OF INTEREST: There is as such no conflict of interest among the author.